tamasgal/km3pipe/docs/file_formats.rst

-.. _data_formats:
+.. _file_formats:

-Data Formats
+File Formats
 ============

-In the following you find a description of the data formats used to store event and reconstruction information for KM3NeT simulations and real data.
+In the following you find a description of the file formats used to store event and reconstruction information for KM3NeT simulations and real data.

 HDF5